MadibaGroup/2024-Gadgets/content/docs/gadgets/add1.md

 1. For all $X$ from $\omega^0$ to $\omega^{\kappa-1}$: $\mathsf{Poly}_\mathsf{Arr_3}(X)=\mathsf{Poly}_\mathsf{Arr_1}(X)+\mathsf{Poly}_\mathsf{Arr_2}(X)$

-We adjust the constraints to show an equality with 0:
+We adjust the constraints to show an equality with 0 and label it:

 1. For all $X$ from $\omega^0$ to $\omega^{\kappa-1}$: $\mathsf{Poly}_\mathsf{Vanish}(X)=\mathsf{Poly}_\mathsf{Arr_3}(X)-\mathsf{Poly}_\mathsf{Arr_1}(X)+\mathsf{Poly}_\mathsf{Arr_2}(X)=0$